programminghistorian/ph-submissions/lessons/editing-audio-with-audacity.md

 * Selecting "Crossfade Tracks" from the Effect menu will tell Audacity to fade out the top track while fading in the bottom track - the positioning of the tracks matters in this case.

+*Audacity* will prompt you with options for your crossfade, but for now it is fine to go with the default setting of "Constant Gain."
+This setting ensures that both tracks will fade in or linearly (for more information, check out the *Audacity* [documentation on crossfades](http://manual.audacityteam.org/man/crossfade_tracks.html))

 {% include figure.html src="../images/editing-audio-with-audacity-13.png" caption="Post-crossfade" %}

 When the final product is mixed, the result will be a seamless transition between the two elements.